isa-group/SLA4OAI-TC/SLA-Spec-Presentation.md

 - Easier to evolve monetization and plans

 ---
-# How it Benefits Toolmakers
+# How it benefits Toolmakers

 - Provide more value in your products
 - Render customized documentation for each environment
-- Users can use and deploy more gateways since it's easier to cogifre and control them
+- Users can use and deploy more gateways since it's easier to configure and control them

 ---
 # Where to go from here